With the Top Audiences report, Revealbot can help you discover your best (and worst performing) audiences across all your campaigns.

 Here’s how it works.

 Click the “Let’s get started” button to create your first report.
 This will bring up the Top Audience report configurator.
-You’ll have four configuration options:
+You’ll have six configuration options:

 Choose the ad account of which audiences you want to analyze.
-You can only analyze audiences in one account at a time.
+You can have up to 5 ad accounts to analyze audiences at a time.

 Metrics to compare

 When analyzing audiences, you need to choose what metrics to analyze them for.
 You can choose up to ten metrics to analyze.